-Many individuals and organizations contributed to this Housing Needs Report and we wish to extend thanks for their time and effort.
+Many individuals and organizations contributed to this housing needs reports and we wish to extend thanks for their time and effort.
 We are grateful for their contributions.

 - Numerous organizations volunteered their time to participate in interviews and focus groups as part of the housing needs report engagement process.
 A full list of participants can be found in the What We Heard report. - Local residents who have experienced housing vulnerability generously shared their time and stories.
 Their experiences are highlighted throughout this report. - The Mayor's Task Force on Community Housing and the Your Voice.
-Your Home process collected feedback from numerous community members and their findings were reviewed as part of this work. - Staff at Metro Vancouver collected a large portion of the mandatory data required by the Local Government Act, and provided it to the City of Burnaby.
-This assisted us in providing a robust assessment of housing need.
+Your Home process collected feedback from numerous community members and their findings were reviewed as part of this work. - Staff at Metro Vancouver collected a large portion of the mandatory data required by the Local Government Act.
+This allowed the City of Burnaby to go above and beyond the legislative requirements in assessing housing need.